fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 In case you have run the 3DFin workflow with the standard settings, it is quite likely that you have found some inconsistencies in the outputs.
 In the following, we will briefly summarize these inconsistencies and then provide a solution on how to fix them using the Expert settings of the 3DFin workflow.

-The expert settings rarely have to be touched by the user but there are a few exceptional cases where modifying the settings, particularly with respect to the Height Normalization procedure accomplished with the digital terrain model, can lead to improved results.
+The expert settings rarely have to be touched by the user but there are a few exceptional cases where modifying the settings can help.
+Particularly, changing the default values with respect to the Height Normalization procedure accomplished with the digital terrain model, can lead to improved results.
 But let's first have a look at the standard outputs:

 Let's start with the standard output of the workflow as shown in Figure 28.
 We can see that there is a quite high number of trees where the DBH estimate is not available because the workflow reported that the estimates are not reliable.
 At the same time quite a few stem sections are marked in red which indicates potential outliers that do not belong to the tree stem.

 ![Figure 28: Standard outputs of the 3Dfin workflow applied to the MLS dataset ](Fig_28.png) **Figure 28: Standard outputs of the 3Dfin workflow applied to the MLS dataset.**

 So the results seem to be not as good as we have observed for the first dataset.
-Let us explore some more what the reason for this could be.
+Let us find out some more about what the reason for this could be.
 If we have a look at only the DTM (Fig. 29) we can see that there are some odd-looking parts in the DTM (marked in red in Fig. 29).

 ![Figure 29: DTM visualization](Fig_29.png)

-**Figure 28: DTM visualization.**
+**Figure 29: DTM visualization.**

-If we additionally activate the point-cloud we can see that the interpolated DTM in some parts notable deviates from the point cloud (Fig. 30 marked in red).
+If we additionally activate the point cloud we can see that the interpolated DTM in some parts notably deviates from the point cloud (Fig. 30 marked in red).
 Please be aware that I have adjusted the visualization settings a bit (increased the point size of the DTM and changed the color-scale to "grey" for the point cloud) to make these problems a bit better visible.
+To assign a specific color to all the points in a cloud, you can select the point cloud and use the keyboard short-cut ‘Alt+C’.

 ![Figure 30: Mismatch between DTM and point cloud](Fig_30.png)

 **Figure 30: Mismatch between DTM and point cloud.**

-When additionally also activating the detected tree stem segments in the stripe (see Tutorial above) we can also see that the workflow missed several trees during the stem detection phase (marked in Figure 31).
+If we also activate the detected tree stem segments in the stripe (see Tutorial above), we can also see that the workflow missed several trees during the stem detection phase (marked in Figure 31).

 ![Figure 31: Several trees were not detected](Fig_31.png)

 **Figure 31: Several trees were not detected.**

 In this specific case, the main reason for these suboptimal results is the quality of the DTM.
-Since the DTM is not accurately representing the actual shape of the ground, the normalization of the heights leads to wrong point distributions in some parts of the dataset which affect the workflow negatively.
-The reason for the low quality of the DTM relates to the comparably steep regions between the individual terrace planes in the plot.
+Since the DTM is not accurately representing the actual shape of the ground, the normalization of the heights leads to wrong point distributions in some parts of the dataset and this affects the workflow negatively.
+The reason for the low quality of the DTM relates to the comparably steep regions between the individual terrace planes in the plot; that is the plot has an uneven and complex terrain.
 The DTM interpolation in this case fails to accurately capture these steep parts because the spatial resolution applied during the DTM interpolation is too coarse.

+Note that this does not happen only because of the steepness of the terrain, but also because of the heterogeneity of the terrain and the abundance of sudden changes in the slopes.
+The DTM generation in 3DFin is based on the Cloth Simulation Filter.
+In that algorithm, the cloth resolution is a key parameter.
+Please, refer to Zhang et al. (2016) for further details.

+*Zhang W, Qi J, Wan P, Wang H, Xie D, Wang X, Yan G. An Easy-to-Use Airborne LiDAR Data Filtering Method Based on Cloth Simulation.
+Remote Sensing.
+2016; 8(6):501.*

-We will now try to fix this by changing the so called "cloth-size" in the section "Height Normalization" in the expert settings of 3DFin.
+We will now try to fix this problem by changing the so called "cloth-resolution" in the section "Height Normalization" in the expert settings of 3DFin.

-For this, we restart the 3DFin workflow and use the exactly same basic settings as in the run before but before we press the "compute" button, we **switch to the "Expert"-tab** of the 3DFin user interface and **change the "Cloth resolution" to 0.4 m** (marked in red in Fig. 32) and then press **"Compute".**
+For this, we restart the 3DFin plugin and use the exactly same basic settings as in the run before but before we press the "compute" button, we **switch to the "Expert"-tab** of the 3DFin user interface and **change the "Cloth resolution" to 0.4 m** (marked in red in Fig. 32) and then press **"Compute".**

 ![Figure 32: Change the cloth resolution.](Fig_32.png)